RCPisAwesome/Helicopter-FLIR-Camera/README.md

+# DOESN'T WORK PROPERLY ANYMORE SO DON'T USE!
+I WILL HAVE A NEW VERSION SOON
 # Helicopter FLIR Camera
 Realistic FiveM Helicopter Forward-Looking Infrared Camera heavily based on a real US police heads up display.